Eugeniy-Makarevich/Youtube-trending-videos/README.md

 # Youtube-videos
-## Analysis of Youtube trending videos
+## Analysis of the Youtube trending videos
 #### [Not quite study][Python]